spinnaker/spinnaker/docs/commands.md

 ---
 ## hal config security authn iap edit

 Google Cloud Identity-Aware Proxy (IAP) is an authentication model that utilizes Google OAuth2.0 and an authorization service to provide access control for users of GCP.
 After a user has been authenticated and authorized by IAP's service, a JWT token is passed along which Spinnaker uses to check for authenticity and to get the user email from the payload and sign the user in.
+To configure IAP, set the audience field retrieved from the IAP console.

 #### Usage
 ```